Legendary Actor Obba Babatunde’ Discusses His 47-year Entertainment Career

 With television, you’re getting a wide range of audiences in one night.
 I recently did an episode of “Madam Secretary.”
 The number of people who saw that one show was phenomenal.

-I did the original broadway play of “Dream Girls” over a three-year span.
+I did the original Broadway play of “Dream Girls” over a three-year span.
 Just think, I can reach that number of people in just one night on television.

 MMS: You’ve been performing for almost 5 decades now.
 Has it been difficult getting jobs?